ArctosDB/documentation-wiki/_documentation/container.markdown

 ### "Flattening"

-There are various options to "flatten" a container hierarchy into a map for locating specimen parts, generally used in conjunction with loans.
+There are various options to "flatten" a container hierarchy into a map for locating parts, generally used in conjunction with loans.
-These are part (not specimen) based, and so the option from specimen results will flatten all parts for all specimens included in the results set, while the options from loans will flatten only those parts which are included in the loan.
+These are part (not catalog record) based, and so the option from search results will flatten all parts for all catalog records included in the results set, while the options from loans will flatten only those parts which are included in the loan.
 Note also that loans often contain subsamples, which are generally not included in object tracking systems.